Arcade Processes for Informed Martingale Interpolation: Conclusions

 \section{Conclusions}

-Given a finite collection of convexly ordered random variables indexed by pre-specified fixed dates, we show how to construct continuous-time martingales, the so-called \textit{filtered arcade martingales} (FAMs, Definitions \ref{1FAM} and \ref{nFAM}), which match almost surely these random variables at the given dates.
-These interpolating martingales, defined as conditional expectations, filter noisy information about the last target random variable such that the interpolation through the collection of random variables is guaranteed.
-This martingale-interpolating method relies on a special class of stochastic processes, the \textit{randomized arcade processes} (RAPs, Definition \ref{RAP}).
-These processes, which interpolate strongly between the target random variables, generate information flows that reveal each target random variable at its indexing date, allowing a FAM to interpolate through the sequence of random variables.
-The FAM is also the solution to a filtering problem where the signal process is constant in time, and equal to the last target random variable, and the observation process is a RAP.
+Given a finite sequence of convexly ordered random variables that are indexed by pre-specified fixed dates, we show how continuous-time martingales, the so-called \textit{filtered arcade martingales} (FAMs, Definitions \ref{1FAM} and \ref{nFAM}) can be constructed explicitly such that the target random variables are matched at the given dates, almost surely.
+These interpolating martingales, defined as conditional expectations, filter noisy information about the last target random variable such that the interpolation through the whole sequence of random variables is guaranteed.
+This martingale-interpolating method relies on a specific class of stochastic processes, the \textit{randomized arcade processes} (RAPs, Definition \ref{RAP}).
+These processes, which interpolate strongly between the target random variables, generate information flows that reveal each target random variable at its indexing date, thus allowing a FAM to interpolate through the sequence of random variables.
+FAMs are solutions to filtering problems where the best estimate of the last target random variable is calculated given the filtration generated by the observation process, i.e., the RAP.